EJP-RD - EJP-RD

 In the specific context of the massive generation, need for reuse and efficient interpretation of data, introduction of omics into care practice and the structuration of RD care centers in European Reference Networks, it appears crucial and timely to maximize the potential of already funded tools and programmes by supporting them further, scaling up, linking, and most importantly, adapting them to the needs of end-users through implementation tests in real settings.
 To achieve this goal, the European Joint Programme on RD (EJP RD) has two major objectives:

-(ii) To implement and further develop an efficient model of financial support for all types of research on RD (fundamental, clinical, epidemiological, social, economic, health service) coupled with accelerated exploitation of research results for benefit of patients.
+(ii) To implement and further develop an efficient model of financial support for all types of research on RD (fundamental, clinical, epidemiological, social, economic, health service) coupled with accelerated exploitation of research results for the benefit of patients.

 To this end, the EJP RD actions will be organized within four major Pillars assisted by the central coordination and transversal activities: (Pillar 1): Funding of research; (Pillar 2): Coordinated access to data and services; (Pillar 3) Capacity building; (Pillar 4): Accelerated translation of research projects and improvement outcomes of clinical studies.

 CSC's capabilities have to evolve with the demands of its customer base.
-The Finnish research system contains a network of Rare Diseases experts that are not known too well at the moment, and they will be contacted based on the Linked Third Party role of CSC (ELIXIR-FI) in European Joint Programming in the field.
+The Finnish research system contains a network of Rare Diseases experts that are not known very well at the moment, and they will be contacted based on the Linked Third Party role of CSC (ELIXIR-FI) in European Joint Programming in the field.

 At CSC, EJP-RD project is part of the ELIXIR programme.